mirage335-colossus/ubiquitous_bash/README.md

 In most user environments, the latest git repository code will provide the strongest reliability guarantees.
 Extra safety checks are occasionally added as possible edge cases are discovered.

+# Included Works
+* GoSu .
+See https://github.com/tianon/gosu .
+Binaries and signatures may be included in repository.
+License, GPLv3 .
+License text at https://www.gnu.org/licenses/gpl-3.0.en.html .

 # Future Work
-* Self-contained SAMBA server is expected to be the next, if not final, 'hard problem' for Ubiquitous Bash.
-Help wanted.
+* Self-contained SAMBA server would provide useful virtualization compatibility guarantees if tightly integrated.
+QEMU seems to already include a solution using similar methods.

-* Merge IQEmu, Wine Bottle, Portable DoxBox, HostedXen, VirtualBox, and other related virtualization methods into ubiquitous bash.
+* Merge HostedXen, and other related virtualization methods into ubiquitous bash.
 * Support shutdown hooks through init daemons other than systemd.
 * Service/cron installation hooks.